 In a Rush?
 Here's Our Winner!

 Best Pellet Smokers for Consideration

-2) The Char-Broil Big Easy TRU-Infrared is a low-priced alternative that still gives you all the basic features you need for quality smoking and grilling.
+#2 - The Char-Broil Big Easy TRU-Infrared is a low-priced alternative that still gives you all the basic features you need for quality smoking and grilling.
 It offers 180 square inches of grill surface, including the upper story of the double-stack rack, and has dimensions of 36 x 18 x 24.
 It ranges from nine to 18 thousand BTUs.

-4) Camp Chef PG24 Pellet Grill and Smoker is mid to upper tier and is an extremely good bargain for what you get.
+#4 - Camp Chef PG24 Pellet Grill and Smoker is mid to upper tier and is an extremely good bargain for what you get.
 It measures 51 x 21 x 45 inches and offers 429 square inches of grill space plus 144 additional square inches on the removable upper rack.
 It has very good temperature control, efficient wood use, and an easily cleaned out ash box.

-5) Pit Boss 71700FB Pellet Grill with Flame Broiler is a mid-sized grill at a mid-sized price and with mid-tier smoker features.
+#5 - Pit Boss 71700FB Pellet Grill with Flame Broiler is a mid-sized grill at a mid-sized price and with mid-tier smoker features.
 Its dimensions are 44 x 27 x 41 inches with 700 square inches of grill space.
 It weighs about 120 pounds and has a 10-pound pellet hopper.

-Up to 500ºF
+Up to 450°F

 Reviews of the Best Pellet Smokers

 At 19,500 BTU capacity, it is fairly powerful and has a maximum operating temperature of about 450 degrees Fahrenheit.
 It also sports a stylish bronze-finished lid and black steel body, automatic auger, auto-start function, and digital control.